ga4gh/va-spec/schema/va-spec/base/def/VariantTherapeuticResponseProposition.rst

 **Computational Definition**

-A Statement reporting a conclusion from a single study about the role of a variant in modulating the response of a neoplasm to drug administration or other therapeutic procedures - based on interpretation of the study's results.
+A Proposition about the role of a variant in modulating the response of a neoplasm to drug administration or other therapeutic procedures.

 **Information Model**